2025 Teachers

 Matthew Glassman is a father/ writer/ actor/ creator of original, ensemble theatre.
 Performing, creating, and collaborating is his passion and calling.
 Currently the Executive & Artistic Director of the Chocolate Church Arts Center in Bath, Maine, Matthew is the former Co-Artistic Director and Ensemble Member for over 20 years of Double Edge Theatre.
 For over two decades, he co-created and performed in dozens of site-specific spectacles and indoor performances that toured around the world.
 Matthew loves making connections between the realms of imagination with the becoming of community, the unfolding of dreams, the awe of the natural world, and building grass-roots movements toward systemic change.
 He believes art is intrinsic to the health and happiness of a community.
 Making art in rural and working communities is where it’s at for Matthew.
 Since 2022, he’s been working with children as part of his artistic work, with a project called the Unnameable Children’s Project that fashions itself as a black mountain college for kids.

-Abraham Sussman
+Abraham & Halima Sussman

 Halima and Abraham are Senior Mentor Teachers of the Dances of Universal Peace.
 These sacred movement and music practices bring joy and heart connection to circles and communities.
-They are a form of active meditation, with live music, drawn from the diverse cultural roots of Universal Sufism. .
+They are a form of active meditation, with live music, drawn from the diverse cultural roots of Universal Sufism.
 They travel and teach internationally, and are inspired musicians and experienced guides on the path of the awakening heart.
 Their teaching taps into the depths that arise from integrating spiritual practice, psychological exploration and a love of the natural world.

 Timothy Frantzich

 Timothy Frantzich has been working in music and with community for the last 35 years.
-For the last five years, Timothy has led a community song circle every week in Minneapolis, he calls it “Perfection-Free Community Singing,” you can follow that group on Facebook.
+For the last five years, Timothy has led a community song circle every week in Minneapolis.
+He calls it “Perfection-Free Community Singing,” and you can follow that group on Facebook.
 Timothy has come to believe that singing together and creating harmony on the fly is the medicine for this time.
 You will have the option of singing every morning at the Great Mother Conference for an hour before daybreak.

 Bruce Hamm